Window Adjustment in Warsaw — Hardware Tuning and Draught Elimination

 Can a timber window be adjusted?

-If the timber window has tilt-and-turn hardware — yes, adjustment is the same as for uPVC.
+If the timber window has tilt-and-turn hardware — yes, the adjustment is the same as for uPVC.
 Old timber windows without modern hardware cannot be adjusted — they need resealing or replacement.

 What if the handle spins loosely?